-The Credit Agreement provides for total credit availability of \$950 million and has a maturity date of February 11, 2023.
-At the time the Credit Agreement will become due for repayment, if not extended by the lenders, ACI will be obliged to repay the outstanding amount or seek refinancing which may not be available on favourable terms.
+The Credit Agreement provides for total credit availability of \$1.3 billion and has a maturity date of April 14, 2025 (subject to an annual extension of 364 days upon approval of the lenders).
+At the time the Credit Agreement will become due for repayment, if not extended by the lenders, AutoCanada will be obliged to repay the outstanding amount or seek refinancing which may not be available on favourable terms.
 If agreement on a new facility is not reached, it may have negative consequences such as:

-- we may be required to dedicate a substantial amount of our cash flow from operations to required payments on indebtedness, thereby reducing the availability of cash flow for working capital, capital expenditures, acquisitions, dividends, and other general activities; - covenants relating to new credit agreements may limit our ability to obtain financing for working capital, capital expenditures, acquisitions, dividends and other general activities; and - covenants relating to new credit agreements may limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate.
+- AutoCanada may be required to dedicate a substantial amount of its cash flow from operations to required payments on indebtedness, thereby reducing the availability of cash flow for working capital, capital expenditures, acquisitions, dividends, and other general activities; - covenants relating to new credit agreements may limit the Company's ability to obtain financing for working capital, capital expenditures, acquisitions, dividends and other general activities; and - covenants relating to new credit agreements may limit the Company's flexibility in planning for, or reacting to, changes in our business and the industry in which we operate.

-We are subject to liquidity risk if these loans are not refinanced at the end of their respective terms or if the loans cannot be refinanced under favourable terms.
+AutoCanada is subject to liquidity risk if these loans are not refinanced at the end of their respective terms or if the loans cannot be refinanced under favourable terms.

-As is standard with these types of facilities, ACI's syndicated floorplan facility is a discretionary line of credit and may be modified, suspended, or terminated at any time, at the floorplan lenders' sole discretion.
+As is standard with these types of facilities, AutoCanada's syndicated floorplan facility is a discretionary line of credit and may be modified, suspended, or terminated at any time, at the floorplan lenders' sole discretion.
 Any material modification, suspension or termination of the wholesale floorplan financing may have a material adverse effect on the Company's financial condition.